 Since this is an OLED display, you can expect the colors to be a bit more saturated.
 If that’s something you are against, you can always go to Settings and choose your color profile.
-For me, this is the best thing that ever happened to Nokia, especially when talking about the viewing angles and color accuracy.
+For me, this is the best thing that ever happened to Nokia, especially when talking about viewing angles and color accuracy.
 I think it’s a pretty smart move to exchange the IPS display for an OLED.
-If you remember, Nokia 8 had an IPS display and it definitely fades in comparison with this one.
+If you remember, Nokia 8 had an IPS display and it fades in comparison with this one.
 Overall, the display is really good, bright, and vibrant.

-As we mentioned earlier, Nokia 8 Sirocco comes with the dual-camera setup.
-But, is this camera really worth a dime?
+As we mentioned earlier, Nokia 8 Sirocco comes with a dual-camera setup.
+But, is this camera worth a dime?
 Let’s first see what’s on the paper.
 On the paper, we have two 12 MP cameras, coupled with 2x optical zoom and Zeiss optics.
-When it comes to taking pictures, Nokia 8 Sirocco will probably put a big smile on your face.
+When it comes to taking pictures, the Nokia 8 Sirocco will probably put a big smile on your face.
 The good news is that there are some major improvements over the past phones, in this department.
 On the daylight, the camera is very snappy and takes some breath-taking photos.
 While it struggles a bit in the low-light conditions, I would still say it’s acceptable.

 Moving on to the video recording, we have 4K video recording at 30fps.
 The 4K video looks decent, albeit a bit strange at times.
-The sound quality isn’t that good but we have an optical stabilization, so it seems.
+The sound quality isn’t that good but we have optical stabilization, so it seems.
 The videos aren’t shaky as we recorded some footage while running and riding a bicycle.
 On the front, Nokia 8 sirocco comes with the 5 MP camera which is enough for some selfies and social media websites.

 Nokia 8 Sirocco comes with Android 8.0 OS and offers a stock experience out of the box.
 While this Android version is great, Nokia always manages to cut things down and make it as generic as it can be.
 To put it simply, I don’t like it sometimes.
 Moving on to hardware, this is where Nokia fails to impress me.
 With the Snapdragon 835 chipset and Adreno 540 GPU, Nokia 8 Sirocco performs like a last-year phone.
 Oh, wait… this IS the last-year chipset!
 What were you thinking, Nokia?!

-Nonetheless, we can’t say it’s a phone with the bad performance.
+Nonetheless, we can’t say it’s a phone with bad performance.
 It still manages to beat a lot of high-end phones and with its 6GB of RAM, you can do some multitasking with ease.
-Speaking of memory, Sirocco comes with 128GB of internal storage, as well as a microSD slot.
+Speaking of memory, Sirocco comes with 128GB of internal storage, as well as a MicroSD slot.
 Some good news, finally!

 Battery and Speaker